-The enormous paved Plaza de la Constitucion, or Zocalo, is the second largest city square in the world.
+The enormous paved Plaza de la Constitución, or Zocalo, is the second largest city square in the world.
 Dominated on one side by the magnificent colonial Presidential Palace, and on the other by the great Metropolitan Cathedral with its ornate interior, the square is Mexico City's centre of government and religion.
-The square itself is always filled with activity, with vendors and buskers, informal traditional Aztec dance performances, family groups, workers on lunch break and passing tourists.
-Every evening the presidential guards, in a show of great ceremony, lower the national flag from the central flagpole.
-The square is constantly encircled by the city's ubiquitous green Volkswagen taxis, and is a good starting point for those wanting to explore the city.
+The square itself is always filled with activity, with vendors, buskers and informal performances and passing tourists.
+Every evening the presidential guards lower the national flag from the central flagpole.
+The square is constantly encircled by the city's ubiquitous green Volkswagen taxis and is a good starting point for those wanting to explore the city.

-Templo Mayor (Great Temple) was the principal temple of the Aztecs, believed to mark the centre of the universe.
+Templo Mayor was the principal temple of the Aztecs, believed to mark the centre of the universe.
 It was part of the sacred complex of the ancient city of Tenochtitlan, and today it has been excavated to show the multiple layers of construction.
-The temple was first built in 1375, and enlarged several times, each rebuilding accompanied by a frenzied bloody sacrifice of captured warriors to rededicate the sacred area.
-Within the site is the excellent Museo del Templo Mayor, displaying artifacts from the original site including a great wheel-like stone carving of the Aztec goddess of the moon, Coyilxauhqui.
-The entrance fee covers admission to both the museum and the archaeological site.
+The temple was first built in 1375 and enlarged several times, each rebuilding accompanied by a bloody sacrifice of captured warriors to rededicate the sacred area.
+Within the site is the excellent Museo del Templo Mayor, displaying artefacts from the original site including a great wheel-like stone carving of the Aztec goddess of the moon, Coyilxauhqui.

 Formerly a separate village, San Angel is one of the more charming of Mexico's suburbs, an exclusive neighbourhood with ancient mansions and colonial houses along cobbled streets.
-It is famed for its Saturday craft market in the pretty Plaza San Jacinto, which brings colour, crowds and a festive atmosphere to the area, and has excellent art and handicrafts for sale.
-The suburb is crammed with little restaurants and cafes, several museums exhibiting the works of Frida Kahlo among others, and the lovely El Carmen complex consisting of a triple-domed church, a former monastery, school buildings, and a museum.
+It's famed for its Saturday craft market in the pretty Plaza San Jacinto, which brings colour, crowds and a festive atmosphere to the area, and has excellent art and handicrafts for sale.
+The suburb is crammed with little restaurants and cafes, several museums exhibiting the works of Frida Kahlo and others, and the lovely El Carmen complex consisting of a triple-domed church, a former monastery and a museum.
 San Angel is surrounded by a volcanic rock bed called the Pedregal.
 Parts of this unusual landscape have been declared protected areas where visitors can see the endemic flora and fauna.

-The Zona Rosa (Pink Zone) is Mexico City's major dining, nightlife and shopping district.
-It is a compact area crammed with bars, shops, boutiques, restaurants and hotels.
+The Zona Rosa (Pink Zone) is Mexico City's major dining, nightlife and shopping district, crammed with bars, shops, boutiques, restaurants and hotels.
 The district has subtly shifted in its appeal recently.
 Once a fashionable hub for youth and the upper classes, the Zona Rosa is now also frequented by the city's gay community and tourists.
-The symbol of Mexico City, a gilded statue of Winged Victory which is the Independence Monument, looms above the district and is one of the city's most photographic features.
+The symbol of Mexico City, a gilded statue of Winged Victory, looms above the district and is one of the city's most photographic features.
 There is accomodation available in the area, but visitors are advised that it can be noisy at night.

-Situated 31 miles (50km) from Mexico City, the UNESCO World Heritage Site of Teotihuacan is Mexico's largest ancient city, dating from around 300-600 BC.
-Legend has it the Aztecs found the abandoned city and, recognising signs of its previous magnificence, they named it what it is today: Teotihuacan, 'place of the gods'.
-The central thoroughfare of Teotihuacan is the Avenue of the Dead, a 1.3 mile (2km) stretch connecting the three main attractions.
-The Pyramid of the Sun is the third largest pyramid in the world, a huge red painted structure over a cave with spectacular views from the top.
-The smaller, more graceful Pyramid of the Moon contains an alter believed to have been used for religious dancing.
+Situated 31 miles (50km) from Mexico City, the UNESCO World Heritage Site of Teotihuacan is the country's largest ancient city, dating from around 300 to 600 BC.
+Legend has it the Aztecs found the abandoned city, recognising signs of its previous magnificence and naming it Teotihuacan (Place of the Gods).
+The central thoroughfare of Teotihuacan is the Avenue of the Dead, a 1,3 mile (2km) stretch connecting the three main attractions.
+The Pyramid of the Sun is the third largest in the world, a huge red painted structure over a cave with spectacular views from the top.
+The smaller, more graceful Pyramid of the Moon contains an altar believed to have been used for religious dancing.
 The Citadel is a large square complex that was once the residence of the city's ruler.
 Within the walls is its main feature, the Templo de Quetzalcoatl.

 Guanajuato is a colonial gem, founded around the rich silver deposits discovered by the Spanish in 1558.
-The city has an unusual layout, crammed into a narrow valley, with houses and streets forced into irregular positions due to the naturally hilly topography.
+The city has an unusual layout, crammed into a narrow valley with houses and streets forced into irregular positions due to the naturally hilly topography.
 Brightly painted houses perch on slopes reached by narrow cobbled alleyways, hidden plazas, steep stairways and underground tunnels.
 The most narrow, and most visited, alley is the Callejón del Beso (Alley of the Kiss) where the balconies of the leaning houses on either side almost touch each other, a feature in the local romantic legend about furtive lovers exchanging kisses.
-Every weekend the famous strolling musicians, or callejoneadas, in traditional dress, lead processions through the narrow winding alleyways, strumming, singing and telling stories to the crowds that follow.
+Every weekend the famous strolling musicians lead processions through the narrow winding alleyways, strumming, singing and telling stories to following crowds.

 Mexico City has a subtropical highland climate, with warm summers and mild winters, and an annual average temperature of 64°F (18°C).
 Seasonal variations in temperature are small, but May is the warmest month of the year, and January the coldest, when night frosts are possible.
 The average maximum temperatures of late spring and summer may reach up to 77°F (25°C), and the average low winter temperatures reach 45°F (7°C).
 Mexico City has a high average annual rainfall, with the wettest month being July, and the driest month February.
 Even during the summer rainy season, travellers are likely to get plenty of sunshine between showers.
 Mexico City suffers from terrible air pollution and the city is often smoggy, with poor visibility.
 This air pollution is at its worst during winter.
 The city is a year-round travel destination, but the best time to visit Mexico City is in the spring months of April and May.